Department Website: http://macss.uchicago.edu

 How to Apply

-The application for admission and financial aid is available at: https://apply-ssd.uchicago.edu/apply.
+The Application for Admission and Financial Aid, with instructions and deadlines, is available online at: https://apply-ssd.uchicago.edu/apply.